 You are the ultimate bargain hunter.
 Your know when target does their markdowns, and fanatically scour the endcaps for the elusive 75% or 90% steal.
 You have boxes of gifts to give when the occasion arises, you've bought clothes that won't fit your kids until 2007.
 Does this sound like you?
 Then you may be overindulging in your bargain hunting hobby.

 For many moms, the thrill of finding a deal can be addicting.
-You pull out your purchases and proudly tell your husband, “I saved 75% on this!“ to which he replies, “How much would you have saved if you had left it at the store?“ Point well taken. shopping becomes a sport, in which pursuit of the great deal is the game.
+You pull out your purchases and proudly tell your husband, “I saved 75% on this!“ to which he replies, “How much would you have saved if you had left it at the store?“ Point well taken.
+Shopping becomes a sport, in which pursuit of the great deal is the game.

 The problem arises when the thrill of the (bargain) hunt starts taking up too much of your time or money.
 However, with a little planning ahead and organization it doesn't have to.
 Shopping can become productive, not something that blows your budget.